NixOS/nix.dev/cla/README.md

 **2.2 Moral rights**

-Moral Rights remain unaffected to the extent they are recognized and not waivable by applicable law.
+Moral Rights remain unaffected to the extent they are recognised and not waivable by applicable law.
 Notwithstanding, You may add your name to the attribution mechanism customary used in the Materials you Contribute to, such as the header of the source code files of Your Contribution, and We will respect this attribution when using Your Contribution.

 ### 3. Patents